PGScully/GovHack_Gather/datastory.md

 # Data Story

-The Hunter Gatherers  were inspired by the social connection domain in the ACT’s Wellbeing Framework, our work in this domain could make a difference by examination of data around both social connection and how it improves wellbeing.
+Gather was inspired by the social connection domain in the ACT’s Wellbeing Framework, our work in this domain could make a difference by examining  data around both social connection and how it improves wellbeing.

 Gather is an app informed by research and aims to:
 - improve social connection of individuals